MateuszJalocha/whyR-conference/README.md

-# Forecasting Rental Prices in Kraków
+# Forecasting Rental Prices in Cracow

 After the data was collected to my undergraduated thesis i realized that there is a possibility to check how location affects rental price of apartment.
 In the next step informations about objects and areas surrounding the dwellings were extracted from google API and OpenSteetMaps.
-All these informations made it possible to carry out the study on the most accurate forecasting rental prices using geospatial variables and the distances between apartments and selected objects.
+All these informations made it possible to carry out the study on the most accurate forecasting rental prices using spatial variables and the distances between apartments and selected objects.

+h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x

 <p align="center">
 <img align = "center" src ="Images/whyR_additionalObjects.png" />